boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/items-accepted-2.md

 * Maternity clothing purchased new in the last year.
 * Handmade items like hats, clothing, etc may be sold with approval only.
 Please [email us](mailto:{{ site.email }}) pictures.
 * Baby equipment manufactured in the last 4 years.
 Check date on tag.
 Batteries MUST be included as needed!
 Please verify that your baby equipment meets all safety standards and is not on the [recall list](https://www.cpsc.gov/Recalls "Government Recall List").
-* Socks and underwear in "Like New" condition, in a ziploc bag.
+* Socks and underwear in "Like New" condition, in a Ziploc bag.
 * Toys in excellent condition.
 Batteries MUST be included as needed.
 Games, puzzles, etc. MUST include all pieces.
 * Shoes sizes infant through 8 (junior/adult)
 * Disposable diapers and cloth diapers (in New condition)